Puget Sound is excited to offer new virtual courses to foster connection and learning in the local community and beyond.

 The Loggers Perform Series continues this summer with a new lineup of virtual performances featuring Puget Sound students and faculty, as well as special guest artists!

 Tune in on Monday, Wednesday, and Fridays at 7:30 p.m.
 PDT to enjoy these inspiring performances.
 The six-week series runs from July 6 through August 14.

 Current and prospective students, as well as alumni, are invited to join virtual gatherings hosted by School of Music faculty for Adelphian Concert Choir, Music Education, Musicology, Symphony Orchestra, and Vocal Performance Class (VPC).

 Music making is not a neutral act.
 We are conscious that our performances and curricular planning can contribute to systemic injustices that enable racism to continue.
 We aim to better understand the cultural values that have shaped the sounds we study, create, and perform.
 We aim to confront those values which have excluded or diminished people of color.

 We are ready to listen and to act.

 The School of Music has added a new degree track for music majors - the Bachelor of Music in Composition!
 Students applying for entrance to the Bachelor of Music in Composition degree must submit a portfolio.
-Visit our Applications and Auditions page for application information, and visit our Major Requirements page for additional details.
+Visit our Applications and Auditions page for information, or our Major Requirements page for additional details.

-For further information or questions, please contact Dr. Rob Hutchinson.
+For further information, please contact Dr. Rob Hutchinson.